Mapping Future Imaginaries – Global

 Claire Marshall

 Claire has a love for stories, technology and social good.
-An award-winning futurist her work melds story-telling, futures thinking and experiential learning to help people understand how our brains think about the future, and how we can better imagine regenerative futures.
+An award-winning futurist, her work melds story-telling, future thinking and experiential learning to help people understand how our brains think about the future and how we can better imagine regenerative futures.
 Claire works with clients like WWF Australia and the City of Sydney, designing experiences that help people think differently about the future.
-Claire is the host of The WWF Greenhouse Sessions Podcast, that looks at how we can leverage technology to save the planet.
-She is currently undertaking doctoral research at the University of Technology Sydney where she also lectures.
+Claire hosts The WWF Greenhouse Sessions Podcast, which looks at how we can leverage technology to save the planet.
+She is currently undertaking doctoral research at the University of Technology Sydney, where she also lectures.

 Email me: claire.marshall@uts.edu.au

-Sid is a former Montessori educator and teacher trainer, and is a guest lecturer at Middlesex University, UK.
-He is the founder of The Male Montessorian (TMM) and the Montistory platforms.
+Sid is a former Montessori educator, teacher trainer, and guest lecturer at Middlesex University, UK.
+He founded The Male Montessorian (TMM) and the Montistory platforms.
 Sid is currently doing his doctorate at Middlesex University, investigating how gender materialises in Montessori spaces using feminist posthuman/’new’ materialist and decolonial theories.

 Email me: sidharth.mohandas@gmail.com